wala/WALADelta/README.md

 WALA Delta
 ==========

-WALA Delta is a [delta debugger](http://www.st.cs.uni-saarland.de/dd/) for JavaScript.
-Given a JavaScript program `test.js` and a predicate `P` such that `P` holds for `test.js`, it shrinks `test.js` by deleting statements, functions and sub-expressions, looking for a small sub-program of `test.js` on which `P` still holds.
-The predicate `P` can itself be implemented in JavaScript, allowing for arbitrarily complex tests.
+WALA Delta is a [delta debugger](http://www.st.cs.uni-saarland.de/dd/) to help debug JavaScript-processing tools.
+Given a JavaScript program `test.js` that is causing a JS-processing tool to crash or time out, it shrinks `test.js` by deleting statements, functions and sub-expressions, looking for a small sub-program of `test.js` which still cause the crash or timeout.
+In general, WALA Delta can search for a small input satifying some predicate `P` implemented in JavaScript, allowing for arbitrarily complex tests.

 For example, `P` could invoke the WALA pointer analysis on its input program and check whether it times out.
 If `test.js` is very big, it may be hard to see what is causing the timeout.
 WALA Delta will find a (sometimes very much) smaller program on which the analysis still times out, making it easier to diagnose the root cause of the scalability problem.

-While it is distributed as part of WALA, WALA Delta can be used with any JavaScript-processing tool.
+While it is distributed as part of WALA, WALA Delta can be used with any JavaScript-processing tool; you do _not_ need to install [the core WALA libraries](https://github.com/wala/WALA) to use it.
 All you need to use it is [node.js](http://nodejs.org/) and a number of modules that can be installed through [npm](http://npmjs.org/) (which comes installed with node.js).

 Prerequisites
 --------------